Are you ready for a mouse battle?

 Many people think that more bait means more success, this is simply not true.

 You can see from the picture above that I have filled the bait bucket with peanut butter.
-Some peanut butter has spilled slightly over the edges but it will not interfere with the mouse trap functionality.
+Some peanut butter has spilled slightly over the edges but will not interfere with the mouse trap functionality.

 Place The Mouse Trap Down